Inwood station (LIRR)

-Inwood is a station on the Long Island Rail Road's Far Rockaway Branch in Inwood, New York.
-The station is located at Doughty Boulevard and Brunswick Avenue (formerly Foote Avenue).
+Inwood is a station on the Long Island Rail Road's Far Rockaway Branch in the Village of Lawrence, adjacent to the hamlet of Inwood, Nassau County, New York.
+The station is located at Doughty Boulevard (CR 75) and Brunswick Avenue (formerly Foote Avenue).

 History

 In the 19th century, Inwood and the LIRR station located within it were named "Westville."
 The name of the community was changed to "Inwood" on February 25, 1889, and the station followed suit.
 Between December 3, 1911, and 1956, the station only had sheltered-sheds.

 Station layout

 This station has two high-level side platforms, each four cars long.
 It currently exists as little more than two high-level sheltered side platforms, both of which run beneath the underpass for the Nassau Expressway (NY-878).